Shivam4681/House-Sales-Dashboard-Project/README.md

 The dashboard consists of several interactive elements and visualizations designed to offer comprehensive insights into house sales data.
 The key components of the dashboard include:

 # Filters:-
-• Date Selector: A calendar-based selector that allows users to filter the data by specific months and days.
+• Date Selector: A calendar-based selector that allows users to filter the data by specific months and days.<br>
-• Year Built: A slider to filter houses based on the year they were built (ranging from 1900 to 2015).
+• Year Built: A slider to filter houses based on the year they were built (ranging from 1900 to 2015).<br>
-• Square Footage: Sliders to filter properties based on living square footage and lot square footage.
+• Square Footage: Sliders to filter properties based on living square footage and lot square footage.<br>

 ## Visualizations: